Getting Around Seattle and the Greater Region

 The Bremerton Ferry will get you to the Puget Sound Navy Museum, U.S. Naval Undersea Museum and the USS Turner Joy.

 At SEA Airport, taxis and ride-sharing companies are available on the third floor of the parking garage.
 One-way rides between the airport and downtown range from $40-$55.
 To arrange for a limo, town car or taxi ride in advance, use any of the travelers’ information boards in baggage claim or visit the ground transportation information booth on the third floor of the parking garage.
 Contact the concierge team at the Seattle Visitor Center for referrals for specific transportation companies based on your personal travel needs.

 All car rental companies providing service at Sea-Tac Airport are located in the off-site car-rental facility.
 Dedicated shuttle buses run 24/7 to pick up passengers outside baggage claim at the north and south ends of the main terminal.
 If you prefer to enjoy the city using public transit when first arriving, car rentals are available at multiple downtown Seattle locations.
 Ask our Seattle Visitor Center team for referrals or assistance.

 Visitors can rent vehicles by the hour from Zipcar.

 Sound Transit’s Sounder “S Line” operates between downtown Seattle and Tacoma.
 Sounder regularly runs weekday mornings and afternoons only.
 View schedule.

 Route 590/594 of the Sound Transit Express bus provides quick and convenient access between downtown Seattle and Tacoma.
 Check schedule.

 Tacoma Link Light Rail

-The Tacoma Link Light Rail provides complimentary service from one end of downtown Tacoma to the other.
-The Union Station stop is a quick walk to Museum of Glass, Washington State History Museum and the Chihuly Bridge of Glass.
-Check schedule for frequency.
+The Tacoma Link light rail provides complimentary service from one end of downtown Tacoma to the other.
+The Union Station stop is a quick walk to the Museum of Glass and the Chihuly Bridge of Glass.
+Learn more.